My Approach to Helping

 More Info About My Practice

 If you are a professional and want training and or supervision for group psychotherapy, feel free to contact me.
 I offer consultation as well as training towards becoming a Certified Group Psychotherapist.
-If you are interested in joining Philadelphia Area Group Psychotherapy Society, I'd be happy to talk about the benefits of membership.
+If you are interested in joining the Philadelphia Area Group Psychotherapy Society, I'd be happy to talk about the benefits of membership.

 The following is a quote that captures the rewards of group therapy:

 "The aim of group therapy is to learn how to trust, to disclose, to develop intimacy without fear and guilt, to express one's self courageously, and to respond honestly and freely to others.
-Together with the strength to accept one's feelings of intimacy goes the strength to express one's hostility or aggression and to master it."
-Martin Grotjahn
+Together with the strength to accept one's feelings of intimacy goes the strength to express one's hostility or aggression and to master it." --Martin Grotjahn